|Nutrition Facts (per serving)|

-Using lightly floured hands, shape the peanut butter cookie dough into 1-inch balls and place 2 inches apart on Parchment paper-lined (or ungreased) cookie sheets.
+Using lightly floured hands, shape the peanut butter cookie dough into 1-inch balls and place 2-inches apart on parchment-lined (or ungreased) cookie sheets.

 Dip a fork in flour and press it into the balls of dough, making a criss-cross design and flattening the cookies slightly.
 Dip the fork in the flour after each press.
 Dust each cookie with additional granulated sugar, if desired.

-Bake in the preheated oven for about 7 minutes, or until the cookies are lightly browned around edges.
+Bake until the cookies are lightly browned around edges, about 7 minutes.